 Can this method be applied to any other systems?

-Author Name: ___________(Write your answer here in the form of a spoken statement.
+Author Name: __ Here we demonstrate this method using zika virus infection of mice, but this method can be applied to a range of viral infections, including other flaviviruses such as Dengue, or alphaviruses like Chikungunya virus. ______(Write your answer here in the form of a spoken statement.
 Don’t forget to replace “Author Name” with the name of the person who will be speaking the statement on camera)

 How would you expect an individual who has never performed this technique to struggle?